 When making Raw Mango Rice or Mangai Sadam, the only effort needed is to grate the mangoes.
-As the zero pesticide mangoes that I had, (delivered by First Agro through their marketing arm, Sakura Fresh) were fresh and supple, I washed them well and retained the peel, giving the rice a greener look than if the peel had been removed.
+As the zero pesticide mangoes that I had bought, were fresh and supple, I washed them well and retained the peel, giving the rice a greener look than if the peel had been removed.

-You could slice the mango into small cubes, when making Raw Mango Rice or Mangai Sadam, but the Tamilian version that I make is better when you grate the mango.
-And if you use a large box grater, then it takes only a few minutes to grate the mangoes.
+You could slice the mango into small cubes, when making Raw Mango Rice or Mangai Sadam, but the version that I make tastes better when you grate the mango.
+If you use a large box grater, then it takes only a few minutes.

-Raw Mango Rice or Mangai Sadam Health Benefits:
+Raw Mango Rice/ Mangai Sadam Health Benefits:

 The mango is rich in dietary fibre as well as in various vitamins and minerals.
 A good source of Vitamin A, vitamin-B6 (pyridoxine), vitamin-C and vitamin-E and in flavonoids like beta-carotene, alpha-carotene, and β-cryptoxanthin.
 It has more Vitamin C content than the ripe mango fruit.

 Green raw mangoes are a rich source of pectin and are sour in taste because of their oxalic, citric, malice and succinic acid content.